iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> Does not account for the tremendous percentage of people who have absolutely had COVID19, but have not seen a doctor, making it ultimately pointless.<br> :date: __2020-12-12 19:26:32__

+> Won't turn on in the app.
+Keeps saying something wrong.
+Now won't let me even try to install it.<br> :date: __2020-12-11 13:56:13__

+> No one participates<br> :date: __2020-12-09 02:29:57__

+> I tested positive for covid and had no idea how to get the code to report my positive test.
+I seen its supposed to come from a contract tracer however they were so backed up they announced they're unable to contact everyone that is positive.
+So I never got contacted, and never got the verification code or link.
+This app was pointless.
+I don't trust the accuracy knowing how many people probably had the same experience as me.<br> :date: __2020-12-08 17:54:27__

+> This virus is a joke<br> :date: __2020-12-07 10:58:46__

+> Where do you get identification code???
+NO HELP<br> :date: __2020-12-05 20:44:43__

 > Turning on notifications gives an error.<br> :date: __2020-12-04 00:05:45__

 > I discovered the magic link was being texted to my home phone number!
 Mine is through Google Voice so I get an email copy.
 That email goes to a seldom used gmail address and the link won't open on anything but my mobile phone but clicking on the link bypasses the need for a code.
 Still one star.
 There's no documentation, it's pretty stupid to text a home phone especially when you have an email address and you shouldn't have to have an engineering degree to figure out reporting.<br> :date: __2020-12-03 19:35:08__